 - Comfortable and breathable

 - Slightly expensive

-Who is the Patagonia Nine Trails 28L and 20L for?
+Who is the Patagonia Nine Trails 26 for?

-What makes the Deuter Futura 28 a contender for the best hiking day backpack is its adaptability to varying conditions.
-(This backpack is also available in a smaller 22 L size.)
+What makes the Deuter Futura 26 a contender for the best hiking day backpack is its adaptability to varying conditions.
+(This backpack is also available in a variety of other sizes.)